DeadClap/tblrp-docs/penal.md

 1. A person who uses or is under the influence of a controlled substance or dangerous substance without the proper permits or prescription to use such a substance is guilty under this code section.

-\- Penal Code (6)08 is a misdemeanor with 60 seconds imprisonment.
+\- Penal Code (6)08 is a misdemeanor with 1 Month imprisonment.

 ### **(6)09.
 Detention of Mentally Disordered Persons**

-1. When a person, as a result of a mental health disorder, is a danger to others, or to himself or herself, or gravely disabled, a peace officer may, upon probable cause, take, or cause to be taken, the person into custody for a period of up to 60 seconds for assessment, evaluation, and crisis intervention, or placement for evaluation and treatment in a facility designated by the county for evaluation and treatment and approved by the State.
+1. When a person, as a result of a mental health disorder, is a danger to others, or to himself or herself, or gravely disabled, a peace officer may, upon probable cause, take, or cause to be taken, the person into custody for a period of up to 1 Month for assessment, evaluation, and crisis intervention, or placement for evaluation and treatment in a facility designated by the county for evaluation and treatment and approved by the State.

 \- Penal Code (6)09 is not a criminal offense but rather a policy for the handling of mental health disorders.

 NOTE: Persons who are held under this code have not committed a crime and are being held for their own well being.
 Use of this code does not stack with any charge and cannot be used in lieu of a standard punishment for a crime.
 If a crime has been committed this section is not to be used.
 This is commonly referred to as a 5150 hold or a baker act hold.
-This section is most commonly used after an attempted suicide or a person threatening to commit suicide. ((Application of this section is done by use of the hospital script for 60 seconds.))
+This section is most commonly used after an attempted suicide or a person threatening to commit suicide. ((Application of this section is done by use of the hospital script for 1 Month.))

 ## **Title 7: Crimes Against State Dependents**